 Recommendations for action by W3C

-W3C is well placed to create the “next-generation SCORM” which the LETSI initiative failed to provide in 2008.
-Such an initiative would address education’s requirement for purposeful activity integrated with analytics and process management.
 Such an initiative would fall within the scope of the world wide web, so long as this is understood as a vehicle for providing data connectivity and not merely a medium for the distribution of content.
 Such a service for connectivity must not seek to restrict the type of applications it supports.
 It must be accessible to desktop and mobile apps as well as to web apps.
 This should not be seen as problematic because the key to preventing the capture of an emergent ed-tech market by proprietary interests is open runtime data, not necessarily open file formats.

 We recommend that such a W3C initiative should adopt the transport mechanism provided by TinCan, adding the following components to complete a viable standards platform for education.

-A simple but consistent method of publishing metadata for learning content, supporting both discoverability and the declaration of runtime functionality.
 A data model description language which will enable supplier communities to specify new data structures in a consistent and extensible manner, allowing for the development of new metadata and runtime data models in a timescale that mirrors product innovation.
-A new specification for the adaptive sequencing of learning content.
-A specification for the machine-readable description of learning objectives and curricula.

 A machine-readable data handling description language, allowing for the specification of procedures for data protection and privacy.